AllenNeuralDynamics/harp.core.rp2040/README.md

 * Sending harp-compliant timestamped replies

 ## Examples
-See the examples folder to get a feel for incorporating the harp core into your own project.
+See the [examples](./examples) folder to get a feel for incorporating the harp core into your own project.

-Here are a few examples that use the RP2040 Harp Core in the wild:
+Additionally, are a few examples that use the RP2040 Harp Core in the wild:
 * [harp.device.environment-sensor](https://github.com/AllenNeuralDynamics/harp.device.environment_sensor)
 * [harp.device.lickety-split](https://github.com/AllenNeuralDynamics/harp.device.lickety-split)
 * [harp.device.treadmill](https://github.com/AllenNeuralDynamics/harp.device.treadmill)